OGBlackDiamond/Proxy-Messages/README.md

 * `leave-message-options`: Define a list of potential leave messages.
 Use {player} as a placeholder for the player’s username.
 * `switch-message-options`: Define a list of potential switch messages.
 Use {player}, {prev} for the previous server, and {cur} for the current server as placeholders.
 * `global-message-prefix`: The prefix to global messages for other servers.
 Use {player} for the player sending the message, and {cur} as the server they're sending the message from.

+### Player Specific Name Coloring:
+Players can customize the color of their name individually.
+They simply need to execute the command `set-color #xxxxxx` where `#xxxxxx` is a standard hex code.

+Player's names can also be changed by another player (I'm planning on making this an operator only feature soon...) with the command `set-color #xxxxxx playerName`

 ### Config Reloading
 The configuration for this plugin can reload on the fly!